LibrariesHacked/schema-librarydata/docs/loans.md

 #### Type

-The type will be the item type as the item has been categorised under in the library management system.
+The type will be the item type the item has been categorised under in the library management system.

 This should ideally be a human readable value rather than a code.
 For example 'Adult Fiction' rather than 'ADU_FIC'.
-The set of item types will be whatever are used by the library service.
+The set of item types will be those that are used by the library service.

 #### Loans